 Booking Direct vs. Platforms

-Villa rentals follow the same platform vs. direct dynamics as other vacation rentals:
+Napa valley villa rentals follow the same platform vs. direct dynamics as other vacation rentals:

 Direct Booking Advantages